pagkly/Zed/Investopedia3/What Everyone Should Know About Ltd. (Limited) Companies.md

 A limited company is its own legal entity.
 A private limited company has one or more members, also called shareholders or owners, who buy in through private sales.
 Directors are company employees who keep up with all administrative tasks and tax filings but do not need to be shareholders.

 The company’s finances are separate from the owners’ and are taxed separately.
-The [company](https://www.investopedia.com/terms/c/company.asp) owns all profits and pays taxes on them, distributes a portion to shareholders as dividends and retains the rest as [working capital](https://www.investopedia.com/terms/w/workingcapital.asp).
+The [[company]](https://www.investopedia.com/terms/c/company.asp) owns all profits and pays taxes on them, distributes a portion to shareholders as dividends and retains the rest as [[working capital]](https://www.investopedia.com/terms/w/workingcapital.asp).
 A director may withdraw funds only for a salary or dividend payment or loan.

 By setting up a private limited company, it becomes separate from the people who run it.
 Any profits made by the company can be pocketed after taxes are paid.
 The corporation's finances must be kept separate from any personal ones in order to avoid confusion.